• LINE

 #Press Releases

-An article written by our faculty members was published in the international journal "ONCOLOGY LETTERS" (impact factor: 2.5).
+A paper written by our faculty members has been published in the international academic journal "ONCOLOGY LETTERS" (Impact Factor: 2.5).

-NAKAGAMI Yuki Faculty of Data Science, a co-authored paper (joint research with the Department of Gastroenterology and Oncology, Graduate School of Medicine, Yamaguchi University) has been published in an international journal.
-It was published in an academic journal called ONCOLOGY LETTERS published by SPANDIDOS PUBLICATIONS.
+NAKAGAMI Yuki Faculty of Data Science and others co-authored a paper in collaboration with the Department of Gastroenterology and Oncology, Graduate School of Medicine, Yamaguchi University, has been published in an international journal.
+It was published in the journal ONCOLOGY LETTERS published by SPANDIDOS PUBLICATIONS.

 For more information, please click here.